 Following Cross’s earlier tenure at CBS Sports, he spent four years at NBC Sports as an analyst for its NFL broadcasts.
 He also served as an analyst for select Notre Dame games, including the 1995 Fiesta Bowl and also as a reporter for Super Bowl XXXII.

 A 13-year NFL veteran and three-time All-Pro (1981, 1983, 1984) and Pro Bowler (1981, 1982, 1984), Cross was a center and guard for the San Francisco 49ers and helped lead the team to three Super Bowl championships (1982, 1985, 1989).
 He was the 49ers' Offensive Lineman of the Year in 1986, 1987 and 1988 and was voted the 49ers' Man of the Year in 1985 for his work in the community.

-A two-time All-America at UCLA, he played on the 1976 Rose Bowl Champion Bruins team.
-He was the 49ers' second-round pick in the 1976 NFL Draft and started at center beginning that season but played mainly guard throughout his career.
-He missed only eight games over the next 13 years.
+A two-time All-American at UCLA, he played on the 1976 Rose Bowl Champion Bruins team.
+He was the 49ers' second-round pick in the 1976 NFL Draft.
+He started at center beginning that season but played mainly guard throughout his career, missing only eight games over the next 13 years.
 Cross was inducted into the College Football Hall of Fame on July 16, 2011.

 Cross was born in New York, grew up in Southern California and now lives in Alpharetta, Ga.
 He and his wife Patrice have three children, Kelly, Crystal and Brendan.